andrewraim/DirectSampling/inst/manuscript/README.md

 3. Several scripts are provided to generate the simulation directory structure carry a run of the simulation, and post-process the results.

-   a. `setup.R`: Generate directory structure for the simulation.
+   a. `sim-setup.R`: Generate directory structure for the simulation.
-   b. `sim.R`: Run one setting of the simulation whose results are shown in
+   b. `sim-rep.R`: Run one setting of the simulation whose results are shown in
       Fig 6.
-   c. `analyze.R`: analyze results from simulation.
-It assumes that results are
+   c. `sim-analyze.R`: analyze results from simulation.
+It assumes that results
-      laid out in the directory structure specified by `setup.R`.
+      are laid out in the directory structure specified by `setup.R`.

 ## `03-regression-xnoise/`
 Code for Section 5.2 of the manuscript.